 Credit

-Spirit & Splendor: El Greco, Velázquez, and the Hispanic Baroque is organized by the Blanton Museum of Art and the Hispanic Society Museum & Library, New York.
+Spirit & Splendor: El Greco, Velázquez, and the Hispanic Baroque is organized by the Hispanic Society Museum & Library, with support from The Museum Box.

 Major support for this exhibition at the Blanton is provided by The Moody Foundation.